recursivefunk/remitter/README.md

 ### Description
+Redis is awesome.
+But have you seen how one accomplishes [pub/sub](https://github.com/mranney/node_redis#publish--subscribe) with the (otherwise incredibly awesome) redis module?
 Good ol' fashion event emitting/listening but using redis instead of node's native event emitter.

 ### Get Deps
-Redis needs to be running somewhere
+Redis needs to be running somewhere.
+Tests need mocha installed.

 ### Install
 ```